 Our Mountain and Grauer’s Gorilla Patients

-Both mountain and eastern lowland gorillas live in groups ranging in size from a handful of individuals to several dozen members.
-A dominant silverback—an adult male who shows his sexual maturity by the silver fur on his back—leads each group, which may include several subordinate silverbacks, blackbacks (adult males who have not yet reached sexual maturity), adult females, juveniles (ranging from age 4 to 8), and infants (age 3 or younger).
+Both mountain and Grauer’s gorillas live in groups ranging in size from a just 5-10 individuals to several dozen members of extended family groups.
+A dominant silverback—an adult male who shows that he has reached sexual maturity by the silver fur on his back—leads each group, which may include several subordinate silverbacks, blackbacks (adult males who have not yet reached sexual maturity), adult females, juveniles (ranging from ages 4 to 8), and infants (ages 3 and younger).